-Name of Selling Shareholder Number of Shares Beneficially Owned Prior to this Offering Number of Shares offered for Resale pursuant to this Offering Percentage of Outstanding Shares Beneficially Owned Before Sale of Shares Number of Shares Beneficially Owned After Sale of Shares Percentage of Outstanding Shares Beneficially Owned After Sale of Shares Alan Kestenbaum(1) 8,840,938 8,732,360 5.1% 108,578(2) Grupo VM(3) 98,078,163 98,078,163(4) 57.1% 0 -
+Name of Selling Shareholder Number of Shares Beneficially Owned Prior to this Offering Number of Shares offered for Resale pursuant to this Offering Percentage of Outstanding Shares Beneficially Owned Before Sale of Shares Number of Shares Beneficially Owned After Sale of Shares Percentage of Outstanding Shares Beneficially Owned After Sale of Shares Alan Kestenbaum(1) 8,840,938 8,732,360 5.1% 108,578(2) Grupo VM(3) 98,078,163 98,078,163(4) 57.1% 0

-Less than one percent (1%).

-(1) Includes 500,000 vested options and (ii) 108,578 unvested restricted shares.

-- (2) Represents unvested restricted shares. - (3) Depositary receipts representing rights in respect of 94,324,375 Class A Ordinary Shares beneficially owned by Grupo VM are pledged as security for a loan pursuant to the Pledge Agreement and depositary receipts representing rights in respect of 3,753,786 of our Class A Ordinary Shares beneficially owned by Grupo VM are pledged as security pursuant to the Security Agreement.
+- \ Less than one percent (1%). - (1) Includes 500,000 vested options and (ii) 108,578 unvested restricted shares. - (2) Represents unvested restricted shares. - (3) Depositary receipts representing rights in respect of 94,324,375 Class A Ordinary Shares beneficially owned by Grupo VM are pledged as security for a loan pursuant to the Pledge Agreement and depositary receipts representing rights in respect of 3,753,786 of our Class A Ordinary Shares beneficially owned by Grupo VM are pledged as security pursuant to the Security Agreement.
 Before any Ordinary Shares registered pursuant to this registration statement that relate to the depositary receipts in respect of Class A Ordinary Shares beneficially owned by Grupo VM may be sold hereunder, Grupo VM will be required to obtain a release of such depositary receipts as security under the Pledge Agreement or the Security Agreement, as applicable.
-In the event that Credit Agricole Corporate and Investment Bank, Sucursal España ("CACIB"), acting as security Agreement, forecloses upon the Pledge Agreement, or Goldman Sachs International Bank ("GSIB"), acting as security agent under the Security Agreement, forecloses upon the pledged shares covered by this prospectus supplement, CACIB or GSIB, as the case may be, will be deemed to be a selling stockholder with respect to such pledged shares for purposes of this prospectus. - (4) Represents Ordinary Shares resulting from the redesignation of 98,078,163 Class A Ordinary Shares held by the selling shareholder upon their transfer, pursuant to the Articles.
+In the event that Credit Agricole Corporate and Investment Bank, Sucursal España ("CACIB"), acting as security agent for the benefit of Lenders under the Pledge Agreement, or Goldman Sachs International Bank ("GSIB"), acting as security agent under the Security Agreement, forecloses upon the pledged shares covered by this prospectus supplement, CACIB or GSIB, as the case may be, may use this prospectus to offer and sell such shares, in which case CACIB or GSIB, as the case may be, will be deemed to be a selling stockholder with respect to such pledged shares for purposes of this prospectus - (4) Represents Ordinary Shares resulting from the redesignation of 98,078,163 Class A Ordinary Shares held by the selling shareholder upon their transfer, pursuant to the Articles.